StuyPulse/cv-edu-2017/README.md

 `install-opencv-unix.sh` script.
 There are more detailed instructions on this in [the README of github.com/Team694/stuyvision-lib](https://github.com/Team694/stuyvision-lib#installing-opencv-on-your-machine).
-Once CV is setup, run `ant` to compile and run the project.
+Once CV is setup, run `make` to compile and then `make run` to run the project.
-(Apache Ant must be installed.)

 To set up on Windows, see `windows-setup.md` for instructions.

 # Reference